 You will receive guidance and support from a state-certified teacher.
 A positive aspect of public charter schools is that they offer plenty of homeschool options to find the best that works for the family.
 A negative point of public charter schools is that technically it is still a public school and, therefore, may have more requirements than other home-based education options.
 These requirements may include standardized testing and the required number of hours.

-Homeschool Through an Independent Study Program (ISP)
+3. Homeschooling in California Through an Independent Study Program (ISP)

 The second part of this option is to homeschool through an independent study program (ISP).
 In an ISP, a teacher guides the student but doesn’t take classes with other students.
 It is a voluntary program, available kindergarten through 12th grade, and for a student’s specific needs, interests, and abilities, and it is the parent’s and student’s choice to attend.
 It is not an alternative curriculum.
 The students that participate in ISP have to meet the same requirements and objectives as students in the traditional public school.
 The school has to make the ISP equal in quality and quantity as to those in a conventional school.